top of page

 - Home insurance (Houseowner policy, Householder policy, Landlord insurance, etc.)

-Budget 2023: Campaigns, Incentives & Exemptions
+Budget 2025: Campaigns, Incentives & Exemptions

-• Housing Credit Guarantee Scheme (SJKP) / PR1MA Housing Loan:
+• Housing Credit Guarantee Scheme (SJKP):

 - Mandatory deposit equivalent to 3 months of monthly payments.